fsharp/fslang-design/RFCs/FS-1053-span.md

 The `this` parameter on struct members is now `inref<StructType>` when the struct type has no mutable fields or sub-structures.

 This makes it easier to write performant struct code which doesn't copy values.

-#### No special treatment of `stackalloc`

-The F# approach to `stackalloc` has always been to make it an "unsafe library function" whose use generates a "here be dragons" warning.
-The C# team make it part of the language and are able to do some additional checks.

-In theory it would be possible to mirror those checks in F#.
-However, the C# team are considerig further rule changes around `stackalloc` in any case.
-Thus it seems ok (or at least consistent) if we follow the existing approach for F# and don’t add any specific knowledge of stackalloc to the rules.

 # Examples of using `Span` and `Memory`